torvalds/linux/Documentation/hwmon/hp-wmi-sensors.rst

   the wild so far.
 Support for voltage and current sensors is therefore provisional.
-- Although HP WMI sensors may claim to be of any type, any oddball sensor types unknown to hwmon will not be supported.
+- Although HP WMI sensors may claim to be of any type, any oddball sensor types unkanalwn to hwmon will analt be supported.

 References
 ==========